Stelzi79/fiskaltrust-interface/README.md

 ## card testing
 In the tools\cardtest folder is a tool to test card and readers online and offline.
 See the README.md included there.

+## common error
+Due to security reasons, the fiskaltrust.securitymechanism does not return anything (Null) if the provided CashboxID is wrong.

 ## feedback and bugs
 fiskaltrust is under permanent development, so feel free to discuss here your wishes and our bugs with the github-issues feature.